redwanhuq/campaign-critic/README.md

 4. Computes weighted scores reflecting how effectively your campaign utilizes 6 structural components that were found to be most predictive of funded projects
 5. Compares your project's scores against the top 5% of projects from the past five years

-CampaignCritic is only relevant for Kickstarters in the USA and doesn't take into account a project's aesthetics, feasiblility, usefulness, market demand or media buzz—just some aspects of a project's description that are relatively easy for creators to tweak.
+**Note:** CampaignCritic is only relevant for Kickstarters in the USA and doesn't take into account a project's aesthetics, feasiblility, usefulness, market demand or media buzz—just some aspects of a project's description that are relatively easy for creators to tweak.
 The model's performance, as measured by precision, is 0.71 +/- 0.01.
 For those still curious about how I built CampaignCritic, check out these [slides](https://docs.google.com/presentation/d/e/2PACX-1vQtciH4cJu_f81dpL2XCjvI-39WRlAomIqf2dfXUNlgI1wGre2Qj_e-tBWVR5GShQeFeFQL_idfM4Nj/pub?start=false&loop=false&delayms=3000).

 ## Why did I build CampaignCritic?
 - I want to help Kickstarter creators maximize their chances of reaching their funding goal.
 Too many innovative projects are crippled by a lackluster project description.
 Not everyone is a seasoned campaign designer.